What to feed a chow chow puppy for 2 months. How and what to feed Chow Chow: rules for healthy eating. What breed of dogs do Koreans eat?

 Boiled beef heart, kidneys, tripe and lungs can be introduced into the dog’s diet after 4 months.

-If necessary, a grown-up baby can be given a boiled turkey 1-2 times a week.
+If necessary, an older baby can be given boiled turkey 1-2 times a week.

-Beef liver can be given to an adult dog in a boiled form and in a small amount (preferably not imported - exchange failures are possible due to the hormones used when feeding the animal, which are deposited in the liver).
-Although chow chows are very fond of chicken meat, it can be given very carefully and in very small quantities, only white meat is desirable, because. quite often in our time in poultry farms when feeding chickens they use hormones and various baits obtained with chicken meat, they can cause allergies in your pet.
+Beef liver can be given to an adult dog in boiled form and in small quantities (preferably not imported - metabolic disruptions are possible due to the hormones used when feeding the animal, which are deposited in the liver).
+Although chow chows are very fond of chicken meat, it can be given very carefully and in very small quantities, preferably only white meat, because Quite often nowadays, poultry farms use hormones and various baits obtained with chicken meat when feeding chickens; they can cause allergies in your pet.

-If you still want to pamper your baby with chicken, then let it be domestic chicken, grown by a grandmother in the village and well boiled.
+If you still want to pamper your baby with chicken, then let it be domestic chicken, raised by a grandmother in the village and well boiled.

-Puppies don't need eggs.
-If your dog is deficient in proteins and you want to give him an egg, then only hard-boiled, no more than 1, 1 time per week and only after reaching 6 months of age.
+The puppy has no need for eggs.
+If your dog is deficient in proteins and you want to give her an egg, then only a hard-boiled one, no more than 1 time per week and only after reaching 6 months of age.
 FISH - valuable food product containing phosphorus.

-It is introduced into the diet after 4 months, it is given only boiled, cut into pieces, without heads, bones and fins.
-DO NOT GIVE - RIVER FISH, SEA BASS AND POLLACK!
+It is introduced into the diet after 4 months, given only boiled, cut into pieces, without heads, bones and fins.
+YOU CAN ' T GIVE - RIVER FISH, SEA PERCH AND POLLACK!

-DAIRY PRODUCTS are the main source of calcium necessary for the development of the bones of your baby.
-The first place among dairy products is occupied by cottage cheese.
-Up to 1.5 - 2 months, it is better to give cottage cheese made at home.
+DAIRY PRODUCTS are the main source of calcium necessary for the development of your baby’s bones.
+Cottage cheese takes first place among dairy products.
+Up to 1.5 - 2 months it is better to give cottage cheese made at home.
 It can be done in two ways:

-1. Bring 1 liter of milk to a boil, remove from heat, pour 1 liter of kefir into milk, stir, close the lid and leave to cool.
+1. Bring 1 liter of milk to a boil, remove from heat, pour 1 liter of kefir into the milk, stir, cover and leave to cool.
 Throw the resulting mass into a sieve.

-2. Bring 1 liter of milk almost to a boil (but do not boil!), add 1 tablespoon of calcium chloride (buy at a pharmacy), the milk will immediately coagulate, remove from heat, let stand, drain the whey, but do not squeeze.
+2. Bring 1 liter of milk almost to a boil (but do not boil!), add 1 tablespoon of calcium chloride (buy at a pharmacy), the milk will immediately coagulate, remove from heat, let stand, drain the whey, but do not squeeze out.

 We give the resulting cottage cheese with a small amount of whey to the puppy.
-Large amounts of whey can lead to indigestion.
-If your pet does not have a similar reaction, then the remaining whey can be gradually added to other food.
+Large amounts of whey may cause stomach upset.
+If your pet does not have a similar reaction, then the remaining whey can be added little by little to other food.

-On the day the puppy is given ~150 џ 200 g of cottage cheese.
-You can add either kefir, or acidophilus, or fermented baked milk to it.
-Preferably with bifidoflora content. milk in pure form weakens, so introduce it into the dog's diet in small portions (or better not to try).
+The puppy is given ~150 – 200 g of cottage cheese per day.
+You can add kefir, acidophilus, or fermented baked milk to it.
+Preferably containing bifid flora.
+Milk in pure form weakens, so introduce it into your dog’s diet in small portions (or better yet, don’t try it).

-If not a large number of milk Your dog has reacted, it is better to replace plain milk fermented milk products with bifidoflora (the best option), naturally, without sugar and dyes.
+If not a large number of milk Your dog gave a reaction, it’s better to try replacing plain milk fermented milk products with bifidoflora ( the best option), naturally, without sugar and dyes.

 Sometimes you can give milk porridge - buckwheat, rice, oatmeal - with a small piece of butter or a teaspoon of vegetable oil.
-The first two should be very well boiled, oatmeal - steamed.
+The first two should be very well boiled, the rolled oats should be steamed.

-Porridge is boiled, diluting milk by 50% with water, and is not sweetened.
-The puppy should be given kefir, fermented baked milk, or acidophilus every day, it is possible with dry food, or with cottage cheese.
-It must be remembered that milk or kefir in itself is food for the puppy, and not drink, so they should not be given between feedings.
+The porridge is cooked by diluting the milk by 50% with water, and is not sweetened.
+The puppy needs to be given kefir, fermented baked milk, or acidophilus every day, either with dry food or with cottage cheese.
+It must be remembered that milk or kefir themselves are food for the puppy, not drink, so they should not be given between feedings.

-Gradually, the puppy needs to be accustomed to the usual store-bought cottage cheese, gradually adding it to home-made cottage cheese.
+Gradually, the puppy needs to be accustomed to regular store-bought cottage cheese, gradually adding it to homemade cottage cheese.
 An adult dog eats store-bought cottage cheese.

 Bread / vegetables / cereals